Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-04.md

 The box model is at the foundation of understanding layout with CSS.
 It also shows up on front end interviews.

+Flexbox is the most amazing tool ever invented, it would be reckless not to know it.

 <!-- > -->

 ### What is the Box Model?